Dor Daim: Mitnaggedim and followers of the Vilna Gaon

 The dispute between Dor Daim and Aqashim has some similarities to that between Mitnaggedim and Hasidim, with the Vilna Gaon and his heirs standing for Talmudic intellectualism and a Halachic worldview like Yiḥyah Qafiḥ.
-However, mainstream Litvish Jews venerate the Zohar and Luria, and like the Hasidim their elite write Kabbalistic commentaries.
+However, unlike Dor Daim, mainstream Mitnagdim/Litvish Jews venerate the Zohar and Luria, and like the Hasidim their elite write Kabbalistic commentaries.
 Joseph Dan writes that there is no truth to the popular notion that the Mitnaggedim were more rationalist than the Hasidim; Lurianic notions dominate in the theologies of both camps.
 Their dispute can be seen as a battle within two conceptions of Lurianic kabbalah; the Mitnaggedim being faithful to received Kabbalah, while the Hasidim introduced new conceptions into theirs, particularly new conceptions of mystical leadership.
 On the whole, Mitnagdic-Litvish Judaism accepted Kabbalah, but had a distinctive "intellectualist" understanding of it.

 Different interpretations of Luria arose among his followers regarding whether tzimtzum (withdrawal of Divinity from Creation) should be taken literally or metaphorically.
 Hasidism read it metaphorically and immanently, leading to Panentheism.
 Mitnaggedism read it transcendentally in relation to Man, leading to Theism, though allowing validity to Panentheism solely from the Divine perspective.
 Shneur Zalman of Liadi accused the Vilna Gaon of taking tzimtzum literally and not following Luria fully, though Mitnaggedic Kabbalists rejected this.
 It seems that the Vilna Gaon, who wrote extensive Kabbalistic works, followed the Lurianic system, but diverged from Luria when he felt the Zohar lent itself to another approach.
 The issue is the subject of forewords to the main texts of Lithuanian Kabbalah: the introduction, by Ḥayyim of Volozhin, to the Vilna Gaon's commentary to the Sifra di-Tsniuta and Yitzchak Eizik Chaver's Pitchei Shearim.